Hopsworks vs Kubeflow

 The platform’s ability to provide consistent, governed feature management across ML lifecycles.

-- Free-tier limits are a blocker for your projects.
+- Free-tier limits are a blocker for your project scale or timeline.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".